qasimza/senior-design-spring/hw-essays-spring/TST_PLAN_AND_RESULTS.md

 RS.3.9	Unit
 RS.3.10	Result: System produces desired output.

 **RS.4.1	Recommendation System Test 4**
-RS.4.2	Ensure that the top n songs are output when Artist and Genre is provided in query
+RS.4.2	Ensure that the top n songs are output when Artist and Genre is provided in query.
 RS.4.3	Input values from the test sets.
 Record the number of matches for each query and the median similarity (based on median similarity score, 0 if no matches).
 RS passes test if on average 10 or more results are produced and results have a median similarity score of 70%.
 RS.4.4	Input: Randomized Genre(s) - Artist pairs one at a time from test set.
 RS.4.5	Output: Overall average number of results and average similarity score.